abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

   {{ if Tiered == "Yes" }}

-- `Redis__Configuration` is the overridden redis configuration.
+- `Redis__Configuration` is the overridden Redis configuration.
 It uses the containerized **redis** service.
-If you are not using containerized redis, update with your redis URL.
+If you are not using containerized Redis, update your Redis URL.

   {{ end }}

-> This service runs in docker network called `abp-network`,  awaits for {{ if Tiered == "Yes" }}the redis service and{{ end }} the database container for starting up and restarts when fails.
-You can customize these orchestration behaviours as you prefer.
+> This service runs in Docker network called `abp-network`,  awaits for {{ if Tiered == "Yes" }}the redis service and{{ end }} the database container for starting up and restarts when it fails.
+You can customize these orchestration behaviors as you prefer.

 ​	{{ if Tiered == "Yes" }}